happyhere-TN/termux_xashDS-new-engine-/README.md

 just select what u wont from dialog.box

-**-to** launch any gamemod server hl/cs/bhl/tfc.. u can do that manual first tipe: `start-server` and the xashds path files in: `cd /usr/games/xash` give Permission to xashDS: `chmod +x *` and launching ..
+**-to** launch any gamemod server hl/cs/bhl/tfc.. u can do that manual first select start-server and the xashds path files in: `cd /usr/games/xash` give Permission to xashDS: `chmod +x *` and launching ..
 tipe: './xash -game gamemod..'

 # // offline or online public server